 The clinically proven delivery system used in the all natural sustained release 500 mg vitamin C supplement my husband and I use has been shown to maintain vitamin C levels for 12 hours.
 It was the first C on the market to offer natural plant extracts.

-Vitamins for arthritis: vitamin D evidence from human studies
+Natural vitamins for arthritis: vitamin D evidence from studies